cakephp/docs/en/installation/advanced-installation.rst

     }

 Save this JSON into ``composer.json`` in the root directory of your project.
-Next dowload the composer.phar file into your project.
+Next download the composer.phar file into your project.
 After you've downloaded composer, install CakePHP.
 In the same directory as your ``composer.json`` run the following::